 WOW!
 It’s been an amazing two weeks.
-I haven’t had power or internet other than a few hours on Mother’s Day so writing home has been impossible.
+I haven’t had power or internet other than a few hours on Mothers Day, so writing home has been impossible.
 Even now I am able to write only using a generator.
 Two weeks in a hut without power or water has made me appreciate being back at the mission house regardless of not having power and water.
 It’s incredible how you adjust to life when God is in control.
 There is no other explanation than God is sustaining me.

-I’ve learned many things.
-Pastor Moses says I am learning to be an African, but I know I am just learning how to survive the conditions in this place God has called me to serve.
+I’ve learned many things to survive the conditions in this place God has called me to serve.
 I know now to always leave buckets outside to catch the rain water each day.
 I know to finish my work if possible before dark where I don’t need much light to keep the mosquitos away.
-It is very normal now for me to spend my evenings at the mission house by candlelight.
+That the new normal is to spend my evenings by candlelight.

-The women leaders from this Baptist association met together to organize and structure the women’s ministries for Kenya.
+Last week it was my privilege to teach at the women’s conference in Kenya.
+Leaders from a Baptist association met together to organize and structure the women’s ministries for Kenya.
 What a joy it was to meet and spend time with so many Godly women who have a heart for helping the women.
-Their theme was Women Hero’s from the bible, so I got to teach each day about great women like Esther, Ruth, Naomi and others.
+Their theme was Women Heroes from the Bible, and I got to teach each day about great women like Esther, Ruth, Naomi and others.

 My Kenya Hut